syncfusion-content/windowsforms-docs/WindowsForms/Classic/MultiSelectionComboBox/FAQ/How-to-enable-or-disable-Grouping-in-MultiSelectionComboBox-at-Runtime.md

 ---
 layout: post
 title: How-to-enable-or-disable-Grouping-in-MultiSelectionComboBox-at-Runtime | WindowsForms | Syncfusion
-description: how to enable or disable grouping in multiselectioncombobox at runtime
+description: Learn about How to Enable or Disable Grouping in MultiSelectionCombobox at Runtime support in Syncfusion Windows Forms MultiSelectionComboBox control and more details.
 platform: WindowsForms
 control: Editors Package
 documentation: ug
 ---

-# How to Enable or Disable Grouping in MultiSelectionComboBox at Runtime
+# How to Enable or Disable Grouping in MultiSelectionCombobox at Runtime in Windows Forms MultiSelectionComboBox

 In MultiSelectionComboBox, grouping based on initial character can be enabled or disabled at runtime using the following code sample.